ithacaxyz/odyssey-examples/chapter1/eof/README.md

 ## Inspecting EOF

-EOF defines separation of bytecode into sections which include header, code sections, container sections and data sections.
+EOF separates bytecode into sections that include a header, code sections, container sections and data sections.

-Let's take a look at such simple contract:
+Let's take a look at a simple contract:
 ```solidity
 contract Simple {}